 The penetration study was done using in vitro Franz diffusion method.
-Porcine ear was used as a skin substitute (Silva et al., 2022).
+Porcine ear was used as a skin substitute (Silva et al. 2022).
 Before usage, the skin was thawed at 4°C overnight and at room temperature.
 9 mL of receptor volume was used in this experiment.
 The prepared porcine ear was placed between the donor and receptor compartment with the epidermis facing the donor compartment.
 The receptor compartment was filled with PBS pH 7.4 solution with a magnetic stirrer to ensure solution uniformity.
-The compartment was maintained in a water bath (WNB 22, Memmert, Germany) at 37°C. 1 mL of the niosome sample was administered to the donor compartment and sealed with parafilm.
-A triplicate of 1 mL mixture was taken at each time point and the lost volume of the receptor compartment using a UV-Vis spectrophotometer (Shimadzu, Japan) under TPC assay.
+The compartment was maintained in a water bath (WNB 22, Memmert, Germany) at 37°C. The total of 1 mL of the niosome sample was administered to the donor compartment and sealed with parafilm.
+A triplicate of 1 mL mixture was taken at each time point and the lost volume of the receptor compartment was relieved with PBS 7.4 solution.
+The intervals of time when samples were taken were 30, 60, 120, 180, 240, 360 and 1440 min.
+The withdrawn solution was subjected to measurement using a UV-Vis spectrophotometer (Shimadzu, Japan) under TPC assay.
 A graph of flux was also constructed using the data to measure the rate of penetration at specific timepoints.
-The result was expressed as cumulative drug release (%) and calculated using the formulas below.
+The result was expressed as cumulative drug release (%) and calculated using these formulas:

-Amount of drug release $$(mg/mL) = Ct \times Dv \times \frac{DF}{1000}$$

-Ct = concentration at specific time point (ppm) Dv = dissolution bath volume (mL)

-DF = dilution factor
+Amount of drug release (mg/mL) = $Ct \times Dv \times \frac{DF}{1000}$ where Ct = concentration at specific time point (ppm); Dv = dissolution bath volume (mL) and DF = dilution factor.

-Cumulative drug release (%) = $$\frac{Vs}{V} \times c(t-1) + c(t)$$

-Vs = volume of sample withdrawn (mL) V = bath volume (mL) c (t - 1) = concentration before specific time point (%) c (t) = concentration at specific time point (%)
+Cumulative drug release (%) = $$\frac{Vs}{V} \times c(t-1) + c(t)$$ where Vs = volume of sample withdrawn (mL), V = bath volume (mL), c(t - 1) = concentration before specific time point (%) and c(t) = concentration at specific time point (%).